igordejanovic/parglare/docs/lr_parsing.md

 LR parser operates as a deterministic PDA (Push-down automata).
 It is a state machine which is always in some state during parsing.
-The state machine must deterministically decide what is the next state just based on its current state and one token of lookahead.
+The state machine must deterministically decide what is the next state just based on its current state and one token of lookahead (actually, parser could use more than one token of lookahead thus being LR(2), LR(3) and so on, but they are not very practical).
 This decision is given by LR tables which are precalculated from the grammar before parsing even begins.

 For example, let's see what happens if we have a simple expression grammar: